Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 Additionally, you can add `fit` property which is an array of pixel dimensions, you want the image to be scaled to fit into.

-Here's an example of such export menu item:
+Here's an example of such exportBean menu item:

 ```
 {